Everyday heroes inspire action in a moving and illustrated experience.

 The Sisters of Charity Heritage Centre mixes beautiful collection items with contemporary multimedia design to celebrate the work of an order whose ongoing vows are built around service to their community.

-Putting ourselves in the shoes of visitors who wonder what it takes to dedicate your life to social justice, Gibson International created an experience design that shines a light on the sisters’ ‘superpower’ – their empathy.
-Their ‘fourth vow’ of service to the less fortunate forms the guiding narrative for an interactive design that ultimately reveals the visitor’s own capabilities and inspires ordinary citizens to take action.
+Gibson International created an exhibition that shines a light on the sisters’ ‘superpower’ – their empathy.
+Their ‘fourth vow’ of service to the less fortunate forms the guiding narrative for the experience, that ultimately reveals the visitor’s own capabilities and inspires ordinary citizens to take action.

 Our team collaborated with curator Jennifer Forest to script and film actors, and supervised design of the illustrated backgrounds.
 Our design and production of multimedia included interactive iPad kiosks that interpret exhibition displays, a 200-year interactive timeline, ten large-format interactive graphic novels, and four intricate soundscapes.